 - Make your lavender syrup ahead of time so it has time to chill in the refrigerator before you make your cocktails.
 Use any kind of martini glass or coupe glass for serving this cocktail.

-- Go big on the garnish with lemon slices, fresh herbs like mint, fresh lavender sprigs, or a little bit of dried culinary lavender buds.
+- Besides the classic sugar rim, add garnish with lemon slices, fresh lavender sprigs, or a little bit of dried culinary lavender buds.

-It only takes a few steps and a little time to make your own Lavender Simple Syrup. >Get the Recipe
+It only takes 3 ingredients, a few steps, and a little time to make your own Lavender Simple Syrup.
+It's so much better than what you buy in stores!

 How to Make Your Lavender Cocktails Purple